 On the exterior, the brick will be restored to its original condition, windows will be replaced and some original canopies will be re-created on the front of the building.
 The parking building will feature textured concrete block.
 A secure walkway will take tenants back from their cars to the apartment building.

 The Pierce Arrow Lofts will join a growing list of historic preservation projects in the City of Buffalo, involving the adaptive reuse of previously neglected and underutilized structures.
 This project is designed to meet a growing need for housing in the City of Buffalo, created by a growing employment base.

 This $30 million project marks the third-go-around in the last few years for the historic building, which has been on the National Register for Historic Places since 1975.

 This is a building that really represented what Buffalo was like in the 1930s and 1940s, and by bringing it back to life, it will truly add some significance and elegance to what Buffalo once was.

-The Project is expected to be completed by the end of summer, 2019.
+The Project is expected to be completed by the winter of 2020.